chougule-lalit/my-electron-app/PRD.md

 ## 2. Core User Stories

-- **As a user,** I want to set up my business profile (logo, name, address, GSTIN) once, so it automatically appears on all my invoices.
+- **As a user,** I want to set up my business profile (logo, name, address, GSTIN, food license) once, so it automatically appears on all my invoices.
 - **As a user,** I want to create a new invoice where the invoice number and date are automatically generated for my convenience.
 - **As a user,** when I add items to an invoice, I want the application to remember them so it can suggest them to me in the future, saving me time.
 - **As a user,** I want all calculations (line totals, grand total) to be done automatically and accurately.
 - **As a user,** I want to see a list of all my past invoices, with the ability to search by customer name and filter by date.
 - **As a user,** I want to be able to open and edit any previously created invoice.
 - **As a user,** I want to print any invoice in a clean, professional format designed for A5 paper.
+- **As a food business owner,** I want to include my food license number on invoices for regulatory compliance and professional credibility.

 ## 3. Technical Specifications